Turbulence and transport in mirror geometries in the Large Plasma Device: Mirror-induced changes

-where $k$ is the azimuthal wavenumber, $\gamma$ is the coherency, $\alpha$ is the cross-phase, and $P$ the power spectrum.
-This method is more robust than the naive time-integration of $n \left(t \right) \tilde{E} \left( t \right)$ because it accounts for the coherency of the density-potential fluctuations.
-This representation also enables inspection of each contributing term in the event of surprising or problematic results.
-A plot of the $I_\text{sat}$-Vf phase can be seen in fig. \ref{fig:isat-Vf_phase}.
-The flattened particle flux in the core is likely caused by primary electrons (emitted from the cathode) destroying the spatial localization of the Vf measurement, so Vf fluctuations are no longer proportional to plasma potential fluctuations \citep{Carter_2009}.
 Azimuthal wave number is measured by two Vf probe tips $0.5$ cm apart.
-This wavenumber estimation technique yields good agreement with correlation plane measurements.
+This wavenumber estimation technique yields good agreement with correlation plane measurements (fig. \ref{fig:isat-m-num}).
+Note that $\tilde{E}$ is not directly measured -- it is instead calculated through the $k(\omega) \sqrt{P_{\phi \phi} (\omega)}$ terms.
 The $\tilde{E} \times B$ particle flux clearly decreases with mirror ratio; most of this decrease is attributed to the decrease in density fluctuation power.
-The particle flux for each mirror ratio was normalized to the area of an equivalent solid angle in the $M=1$ case to compensate for the increased plasma surface area at the same magnetically-mapped coordinate $x/x_c$.
+The particle flux for each mirror ratio was normalized to the $M=1$ case via the plasma circumference to compensate for the increased plasma surface area at the same magnetically-mapped coordinate $x/x_c$.
 This particle flux is on the order of Bohm diffusion $D_B = \frac{1}{16} \frac{T_e}{B} \approx 6.25 \text{m}^{2} \text{s}^{-1}$ as observed in other transport studies \citep{Maggs-Carter_2008}.

 $T_e$ profiles and fluctuations may affect particle fluxes but measurements of both were not taken in the same datarun; nevertheless, a quantification of the effect of $T_e$ on particle flux is attempted. $T_e$ fluctuations affect $I_\text{sat}$-based density measurements through the $T_e^{-1/2}$ term, and triple probe and Langmuir sweep $T_e$ measurements suggest that temperature gradients have a negligible impact.
 A naive incorporation of temperature fluctuation data from \texttt{DR2} into particle fluxes from \texttt{DR1} suggest that cross-field particle flux may be underestimated by up to $50\%$ via the $I_\text{sat}$ temperature term, but the trend and relative fluxes across mirror ratios remain unchanged.
 Such a naive incorporation should be treated with suspicion because of the sensitive nature of the flux with respect to the gradient and the differences in profiles between \texttt{DR1} and \texttt{DR2}.
 These difference in profiles made be caused by cathode condition, deposits on the anode, or a different gas mix and are difficult to account for.